 #3 USAA: Car Insurance For Military Families

 USAA provides the best insurance for new drivers from military families.
 The auto insurance company consistently receives high marks from industry experts.
-AM Best rates USAA’s financial strength at an A++, and USAA swept the board in multiple 2020 J.D.
+AM Best rates USAA’s financial strength at an A++, and USAA swept the board in multiple 2020 and 2021 J.D.
 Power studies.

 Some benefits to getting USAA car insurance include quality customer service and a variety of discounts, like the military installation discount of up to 15-percent off for garaging a vehicle on a military base.